kavonjon/onaylf/README.md

 **What Happens During Startup:**

-When you run `docker-compose up -d --build`, the system will:
+When you run `docker compose up -d --build`, the system will:
 - Build the Docker images
 - Start three containers:
   - `onaylf_django`: Django application server (Gunicorn)